-- expand our operational, financial and management systems and personnel, including personnel to support our clinical development, manufacturing and commercialization efforts and our operations as a public company; - · increase our product liability and clinical trial insurance coverage as we expand our clinical trials and commercialization efforts; and - operate as a public company.
+- expand our operational, financial and management systems and personnel, including personnel to support our clinical development, manufacturing and commercialization efforts and our operations as a public company; - increase our product liability and clinical trial insurance coverage as we expand our clinical trials and commercialization efforts; and - operate as a public company.

 As of March 31, 2015, we had cash, cash equivalents and marketable securities of \$67.4 million.
-We believe that the net proceeds to us from this offering, together with our existing cash, cash equivalents and marketable securities, will enable us to fund our operating expenses, debt service obligations and capital expenditure requirements at least through the third quarter of 2017.
+We believe that the net proceeds from this offering, together with our existing cash, cash equivalents and marketable securities will enable us to fund our operating expenses, debt service obligations and capital expenditure requirements at least through .
 We have based this estimate on assumptions that may prove to be wrong, and we could use our capital resources sooner than we currently expect.